 Its incredible history speaks for itself – people have been living in the village since the Mesolithic Age (Hunter-Gatherers era) for 6500 years, making it even older than the nearby Céide Fields.

 The earliest people lived alongside the shore.
 It was Dr. Séamus Caulfield, famed local historian who suggested they were ‘fisher gatherers’.
 Recent archaeological studies have revealed the remains of fish bones near the harbour.
 Fishing and farming still remain important economic industries in the community.

-Belderrig even has evidence of a Neolithic farm dwelling (located near the Community Centre).
-Tours of the area are offered by the Belderrig Valley Experience – ran by Dr. Caulfield and his son, Declan.
+Belderrig has evidence of a Neolithic farm dwelling (located near the Community Centre).
+Tours are offered by Belderrig Valley Experience – ran by Dr. Caulfield and his son, Declan.